Contents

 - Encryption in transit: All data transmitted over TLS 1.2 or higher (HTTPS enforced)

-- Encryption at rest: Database and file storage encrypted using Supabase managed encryption (AES-256)
+- Encryption at rest: Database and file storage encrypted using the provider's managed encryption (AES-256)

 - Tenant isolation: Row-level security (RLS) policies ensure organisations can only access their own data